The Gator Horn

-The Gator Horn is an album by saxophonist Willis Jackson which was recorded in 1977 and first released on the Muse label.
+The Gator Horn is an album by saxophonist Willis Jackson, recorded in 1977 and released on the Muse label.

 Reception

+The Bay State Banner wrote that the album "is simply swinging R&B instrumental stuff, not as complex or innovative as the honkers in the new music camp, but very funky and danceable without resorting to cliches or gimmicks."

-In his review on Allmusic, Scott Yanow states that "Jackson's basic tenor always contained plenty of soul, the potential of exploding, and an attractive warm sound.
+In his review on AllMusic, Scott Yanow states that "Jackson's basic tenor always contained plenty of soul, the potential of exploding, and an attractive warm sound...
 For this fine set, Gator alternates between romps (some of which are funky) and ballads."

 Track listing

 All compositions by Willis Jackson except where noted.